-Transmit Intermodulation:
+Transmit Intermodulation Testing:

-Several energy events were noted during the Transmit Intermodulation test with the HOT/EOT radio and the AAR VHF Voice Radio.
-Additionally, Significant Intermodulation Products were generated by offplatform FM Broadcast signals mixing in the Power Amplifier stage of the AAR VHF Voice Radio.
+Significant Intermodulation Products were generated by off-platform FM Broadcast signals mixing in the Power Amplifier stage of the AAR VHF Voice Radio.
 Mitigation will require deep FM Broadcast Rejection (notch filtering), probably on the order of 70 dB.
 More aggressive and controlled testing is recommended.
 Filtering of all significant contributor radios is emphatically recommended.

-EMI Testing:
+EMI testing:

-Electromechanically generated power plant noise during the twelve Locomotive Operational States (Engine Off, Startup Sequence, Idle, Notches 1 through 8, and Shutdown Sequence) were quiter than expected.
+Electromechanically generated power plant noise during the twelve Locomotive Operational States (Engine Off, Startup Sequence, Idle, Notches 1 through 8, and Shutdown Sequence) were less disruptive than expected.
+In fact, this Locomotive was the quietest, electromechanically, of any Locomotive tested so far.